SAP-samples/cloud-alm-api-examples/applications/calm-api-consumer-java-sample/README.md

 ## Download and Installation

 #### Build the Application
-- [Clone](https://help.github.com/articles/cloning-a-repository/) the application `objectstore-sample` to your system
+- [Clone](https://help.github.com/articles/cloning-a-repository/) the application `cloudalm-api-examples` to your system

    Clone URL :  `https://github.wdf.sap.corp/refapps/objectstore-sample.git`
 - Navigate to the root folder of the application and run the below maven command to build the application: